 This is a formidable fortress that occupies a defensive position on a rock by the harbour.
 It has the most complete circuit of medieval town walls in the UK, over a kilometer long.
 It is guarded by 21 towers and 3 double-towered gateways.
 Conwy still has its medieval layout of narrow streets from the quayside to the castle.

-With so little light pollution, star-gazing is simply wonderful at Hafoty Farm Cottages and at Bron Rug.
+With so little light pollution, star-gazing is simply wonderful at Hafoty Farm Cottages.

 All of our cottages are far away from towns and streetlights so you get a wonderfully clear view of the night sky.